RalfBarkow/korz/IMPLEMENTATION_PLAN.md

 * Interpreter-modifying dimensions (e.g. failure/ambiguity hooks) beyond a simple error strategy.
 * Ensembles (“run all slots”) — just keep a clear seam for them.

+### 1.1 Falsifier checkpoints

+From the Lepiter “Falsifier’s report”, we extract the following guardrails:

+1. **Baseline first:** Ship a faithful Korz kernel (unique most-specific dispatch) before experimenting with combiners/ensembles.
+2. **No anti-reflex ban:** Guards may constrain the same dimension they bind; any “boundary cannot see itself” rule must become a separate meta-dimension or static analysis pass.
+3. **Concrete data stories:** Concepts like Yoneda profiles, piles/selection strategies, or Croquet/Syndicate epochs stay in RESEARCH until we can encode them explicitly as coordinates + slots.
+4. **Combiners as strategies:** Ensemble modes (`meet`, `sum`, `quorum(k)`, etc.) arrive through dispatcher strategy objects, not via naïvely adding a `combiner` coordinate to guards.
+5. **Scope honesty:** SPEC/RESEARCH must keep these limitations visible so we do not over-promise “implement tomorrow” abstractions without the runtime support.

 ---

 ### 2. Architecture Overview